RonGeorge/DemonicControl/README.md

 ### Files in Repo

-1. /source/ contains my loot profiles. the .mut profile to build my loot profile, Chaos Profiles, and also the .af source file used in Metaf to build DemonicControl.
+1. _/source/_ contains all of the original files. the .mut profile to build my loot profile, Chaos Profiles, and also the .af source file used in Metaf to build DemonicControl.
-2. /lootprofilesformovingandautopack/ this folder contains my autopack profiles, many random loot profiles that I use for muling, trading, and the /ub givep command for mules.
+2. _/loot-profiles-and-autopack/_ this folder contains my autopack profiles, many random loot profiles that I use for muling, trading, and the /ub givep command for mules.
-3. /installer/ contains the 3 different kinds of installers.
+3. /dist/ contains the installer.

 ### Thanks